THE MISTMOVIE REVIEW

 First off, understand that this is a movie both written and directed by Frank Darabont.
 Frank has brought us wonderful Stephen King movies before including THE GREEN MILE.

-And while we're on the subject of FRANKENSTEIN, I know that all Horror fans have heard of it, a fraction of you know that the name belongs to the doctor and not the creature, a smaller fraction have seen a movie (purportedly) based on the book, and a very small fraction of you, one might even say a minority of you, have actually read Mary Shelley's immortal classic.
+And while we're on the subject of FRANKENSTEIN, I know all Horror fans have heard of it, a fraction of you know that the name belongs to the doctor and not the creature, a smaller fraction have seen a movie (purportedly) based on the book, and a very small fraction of you, one might even say a sliver minority of you, have actually read Mary Shelley's immortal classic.

 This is not a digression.

 In the 1940s and 1950s, scientists were the heroes in SciFi Horror Thrillers.
 Not just in Hollywood but around the world.
 It was science that saved us from GODZILLA.
-Science that saved us from a multitude of various evil aliens like THE BLOB, and so on.
+Science saved us from a multitude of various evil aliens like THE BLOB, and so on.
 Sometimes there were scientists who didn't understand the greater implications of what they were doing, movies like FORBIDDEN PLANET for example.

-This didn't fly across the pond where scientists remained heroes in movies like the QUATERMASS and DOCTOR WHO movie series.
+This didn't fly across the pond where scientists remained heroes in movies like VILLAGE OF THE DAMNED, the QUATERMASS and DOCTOR WHO movie series.
 When the 1970s came around, the reinterpretation of the Mary Shelley scientist was not merely a mad doctor, but one who was in cahoots with the evil U.S. government.
 Or possibly with an evil U.S. government and an evil U.S. corporation to boot!
 Hollywood was really in the throes of supernatural Horror throughout the seventies and paid little mind to science fiction.

-What Science Fiction Horror Thriller was made in the 1970s, portrayed the scientist as evil and threatening, and owned by the evil U.S. government, usually controlling an evil military with mindless soldiers, or an Evil Corporation in movies like SILENT RUNNING, SOYLENT GREEN, THE STEPFORD WIVES, and ALIEN.
+What Science Fiction Horror Thriller was made in the 1970s, portrayed the scientist as evil, threatening, and owned by the evil U.S. government: usually controlling an evil military with mindless soldiers, or an Evil Corporation in movies like SILENT RUNNING, SOYLENT GREEN, THE STEPFORD WIVES, and ALIEN.
 By the 1980s the template of Evil Scientist, U.S. Evil Government, Evil Military, and Evil U.S. Corporation was getting old for all but the cheapo movies like PARASITE, and worse.
-And out of those cheapies, a few emerged as great because they played with the hoary old 1960s trope of well-meaning but befuddled scientist in movies like David Cronenberg's RABID, SCANNERS, and THE FLY.
+And out of those cheapies, a few emerged as great because they played with the hoary old 1960s trope of well-meaning but befuddled scientist in movies like David Cronenberg's RABID, SCANNERS, ALTERED STATES, and THE FLY.
 Or Dr. Emmet Brown in Back To The Future.

 They weren't heroes, but they weren't evil.